LiliiaKoloda/helth-check-report/README.md

 - ✅ Date and system run-time
 - ✅ OS version in addition to kernel.
 - ✅ A CPU load plus average (from `top` and `mpstat`).
-- ✅ Memory as well as swap usage
 - ✅ Some disk usage per each mount point (`df -h`)
 - ✅ Inode usage on filesystem (`df -i`)
 - ✅ Highest memory consuming processes exist.
 Highest CPU consuming processes exist, too.